atelierspierrot/assets-manager/README.md

 ### Schema of usage during a project lifecycle

     installation by Composer :
-        => the AssetsInstaller install the "library-assets" packages
+        => the AssetsInstaller installs the "library-assets" packages
-            - move the assets in `www/vendor/`
+            - it moves the assets in a specific `www/vendor/` directory
-            - add an entry to the `assets_db`
+            - it adds an entry to the internal `assets_db` table
-            - write the `assets_db` in `vendor/assets.json`
+            - finally, it writes the internal `assets_db` table in file `vendor/assets.json`

     life of the project :
         => the AssetsLoader reads the assets db and manages assets packages and presets
-            - read the `assets.json`
+            - it reads the `assets.json` db file
-            - find some assets packages files (realpath and web URL)
+            - it finds some assets packages files (realpath and web URL)
-            - manage the assets presets
+            - it manages the assets presets

 ### Assets `vendor`